alexsinfarosa/strawberry-models/docs.md

 | 22:00 |   **M**   |
 | 23:00 |    18     |

-### 3. Replace missing values with sister station data
+### 3. Replace Missing Values with Sister Station Data

-At this point the data might still have missing values.
-To fix that, we replace those missing values with the sister station's available data.
+At this point, it is possible that the dataset still contains missing values.
+To fix this, we replace those missing values with the sister station's available data.

-After this step is completed, two scenarios might emerge.
-The first scenario is the replacement of all remaining missing values, hence in our case the temperature data for that day will no longer have any missing values.
+After this step has been completed, two possibilties emerge.
+The first possible outcome is that all of the missing values are replaced.
+Hence, in our case, the temperature data for the selected day will no longer have missing values.

-The second scenario, is still the presence of missing values.
-The cause of that could be that the sister station had missing values as well at the same point in time (day and hour) and hence did not provide a valid alternative.
+The second possibility is the persistence of missing values.
+This could likely be attributed to the sister station also containing missing values for the same points in time (day, hour) as needed for our data.

-Another step we take to replace those remaining missing values is to replace them with forecast data.
-However, it is done only if the user has chosen a date in the current year.
+Another solution to address the missing values is to replace those fields with forecast data.
+However, it is done only if the user has selected a date in the current year.
 If the date selected by the user is not in the current year, the remaining missing values are not replaced with forecast data.

-### 4. Handling 5 or more missing values in a day
+### 4. Handling Five or More Missing Values in a Day

-Even after all those steps, the data temperature might still contain missing values.
-At this point if the numer of missing value is greater than 5, we discard the entire day.
-The date in question is saved and presented to the user at the right time, to inform him/her of the missing data for that particular date.
+Despite all of the aforementioned steps, it is possible for the data to contain missing values.
+Under these circumstances, if the number of missing values is greater than five, we discard the entire day.
+The date in question is saved and presented to the user at the right time, in order to inform the user of the missing data for that particular date.